OMEGA-3 EPA & DHA – WHY QUALITY OF FATS MATTERS?

 - EPA and DHA support normal health of eyes & brain*

 Did you know that your brain is nearly 60% fat and DHA is the main fatty acid of the nervous system, brain, and eyes?
-The highest concentration of DHA in the body is found in the retina, whilst it has an essential role for a healthy vision.
-The daily diet rich in omega-3 sources contributes to the maintenance of healthy vision and normal brain function.
+The highest concentration of DHA in the body is found in the retina, whilst it has an essential role for healthy vision.
+A daily diet rich in omega-3 sources contributes to the maintenance of healthy vision and normal brain function.

 - EPA and DHA contribute to heart & blood health*